UST paper wins in research tilt

 The research paper entitled “McDonaldization in Market-driven Media” was co-authored by journalism undergraduates Jamaica Alcober, Kristyn Lazo, Mara Pangan, and Kayzee Santiago of the University of Santo Tomas.

 The paper analyzed content from 5 major Philippine primetime news programs to identify how news is simplified, “tabloidized,” and delivered in “nuggets” to the exclusion of context and essential details necessary for good reportage.

 “The simplification, localization and fast-paced delivery and presentation of television news stories in Philippine primetime news programs are manifestations of the market-driven broadcast industry today,” their research abstract read.

 This is the second consecutive year that the Catholic institution garnered the top spot at the NCRC.
-Research adviser Jeremiah Opiniano said that an “innovative methodology” and “strong theoretical anchorage” set the paper apart.
+Research adviser Jeremaiah Opiniano said that an “innovative methodology” and “strong theoretical anchorage” set the paper apart.

 The 2nd NCRC was attended by over 500 participants who were students, research presenters, academicians, and media practitioners from all over the country.

 Striving for excellence

 In his speech during the opening ceremony, former president Fidel V. Ramos challenged the audience to aspire for a “culture of excellence.”

 “Know most of the facts, create a plan of action, so you can achieve the vision,” the statesman said.